bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 Working in groups of 2, you'll choose a topic related to the course to investigate and create an N-minute presentation to be given during reading period.
 To help you prepare for this, I will ask you to submit the following.

 * Final project proposal (due 3/31): [instructions](https://bena-tshishiku.github.io/files/courses/2026-spring/1030-hw6.tex),[image1](https://bena-tshishiku.github.io/files/courses/2026-spring/final-project-proposal.pdf)
-* Final project outline (due 4/7): [instructions](https://bena-tshishiku.github.io/files/courses/2026-spring/final-project-proposal.pdf)
+* Final project outline (due 4/7): [instructions](https://bena-tshishiku.github.io/files/courses/2026-spring/final-project-outline.pdf)
-* Final project slides (due 4/14)
+* Final project slides (due 4/14): [instructions](https://bena-tshishiku.github.io/files/courses/2026-spring/final-project-slides.pdf).

 Some project ideas: (or you can pick something else)
-1. Art gallery problem
+1. Art gallery problem (Sora and Dylan)
 2. Graceful labelings and graceful tree conjecture
 3. Groups and Cayley graphs
 4. Counting tilings of a chessboard and the permanent of a matrix